pyamsoft/pstate-frequency/README.md

 If the main powersource is offline, then the *powersave* plan is set.

-# Understanding pstate-frequency
+### Understanding pstate-frequency

 pstate-frequency is just a convenient frontend for pre-existing software.
 It interacts with
-and modifies variables that are then read by other drivers or modules to effect system
+and modifies variables that are then read by other drivers or modules to affect system
 performance.
 Any problems with the system which may have indirectly resulted from the
 usage of pstate-frequency, but are not related to the output or input handling in
 pstate-frequency itself, should be presented to the respective authors.

+Intel's thermald is also capable of adjusting the pstate driver periodically via the
+monitoring of system temperatures. pstate-frequency should in theory be able to work
+around this as it limits the actual CPU frequencies, not just the values of the
+pstate driver itself.
+This being said, any issues that may arise as a result of using
+the thermald program with pstate-frequency will not be supported.
+This does not mean
+users are unable to use thermald and pstate-frequency, just understand that
+pstate-frequency may override the automatic values set by thermald, and thermald may
+attempt to override the manually set values of pstate-frequency.

-# Questions
+## Questions

 Questions or issues should be either posted in the issue section of this repository,
 or directed by email to pyamsoft @ \<pyam.soft@gmail.com\>